mauriziogibin/JohnSnow/README.md

 # John Snow
 A classic of spatial analysis.
 I have created a geopackage with all the data needed and some more for teaching purposes.
-I was greatly helped by the excelletn work by Robert Wilson, documented and avaiable at the following url:<br>
+I was greatly helped by the excellent work by Robert Wilson, documented and available at the following url:<br>
 http://blog.rtwilson.com/john-snows-cholera-data-in-more-formats/)<br>
 I have added:
 * a DSM at 50cm avaialable here:<br>